Modified Wave Operators for the Wave-Klein-Gordon System: Abstract

 \section{Abstract}

-We consider a coupled Wave--Klein-Gordon system in 3D, which is a simplified model for the global nonlinear stability of the Minkowski space-time for self-gravitating massive fields.
-In this paper we study the large-time asymptotic behavior of solutions to such systems, and prove modified wave operators for small data.
-The key novelty comes from a crucial observation that the modified asymptotic dynamics are dictated by the resonant interactions of the equations.
-As a consequence, our main results include the derivation of a resonant system with good error bounds, and a detailed description of the global behavior of solutions to the Wave--Klein-Gordon system.
+We consider a coupled Wave-Klein-Gordon system in 3D, which is a simplified model for the global nonlinear stability of the Minkowski space-time for self-gravitating massive fields.
+In this paper we study the large-time asymptotic behavior of solutions to such systems, and prove modified wave operators for small and smooth data with mild decay at infinity.
+The key novelty comes from a crucial observation that the asymptotic dynamics are dictated by the resonant interactions.
+As a consequence, our main results include the derivation of a resonant system with good error bounds, and a detailed description of the asymptotic dynamics of such quasilinear evolution system of hyperbolic and dispersive type.